Coefficients¶

 Introduction¶

 Coefficients represent fields defined on the mesh.
-These can be either scalar or vector-valued.
+These can be scalar, vector, or matrix-valued.
 They are used in various components of μfem, including reports, boundary conditions, and models.

 Coefficients are registered to the Coefficient Manager either automatically by